Chadius/twirp-haberdasher-browser-ts/README.md

 # Browser example
 Start your twirp server.
+Probably in the `twirp-haberdasher-server` folder.
-I assume it's on port 8080.
+This project assumes it runs on port 8080.

-Start a second server to host your files.
-I assume it's on port 7800.

-In a terminal, go to this project and start your browser.
-I use python3.
-`python3 -m http.server 7800`
+`go run cmd/server/main.go`

+Start this project.
+By default, it goes to port 3000.
+`npm run dev`

-Go to the `src/index.html` file and open the console.
+Go to `localhost:3000` and open the console.
 You should see a hat in the console logs.

 ## What's the target URL?
 https://twitchtv.github.io/twirp/docs/routing.html